Loading...

 • Created Japanese motif enamel medallions, pendants, etc.

-• Renaissance Revival Jewelery
+• Renaissance Revival Jewelry

 • Lucien Worked in Basse-Taille, reviving the technique.